Generating attraction image...

 Top 5 Facts

-- The architecture of the Forbidden City is a masterpiece of traditional Chinese palatial architecture, influencing cultural and architectural developments in East Asia.
+- The architectural design of the Forbidden City is a masterpiece of traditional Chinese palatial architecture, with its layout symbolizing the supreme power and authority of the emperor.

 Attraction is recommended in